 Food and Drinks in Harlem

-There are a bunch of things do in Harlem and one of them is to obviously to check out the restaurant and food culture in this vibrant neighborhood.
+There are a bunch of cool things do in Harlem, with the most obvious one being to check out the restaurant and food culture in this vibrant neighborhood.
 Here are a few of our favorites.

 - Sylvia’s – If you want some really good soul food, then come check out Sylvia’s.
 This restaurant in Harlem was founded by Sylvia Wood’s in 1962.
 She’s even dubbed as the “Queen of Soul Food.”
 This place is a must visit for all the foodies out there.
 To learn more, please visit their website here.

 - Red Rooster – This Harlem eatery is very popular among tourists and locals alike.
 Come here to enjoy celebrity chef Marcus Samuelsson’s menu.
 Here they serve comfort food while providing a platform for local artists to be able to perform their craft.
 For more information, click here.

 Northern Part of Central Park

 From 106th to 110th Street, the Harlem Meer extends north of the park .
 It’s a beautiful part of the park and is away from the tourist hot spots.
 Located directly on Harlem Hill (a dreaded mountain amongst the runners in the park), you can fish in the Harlem Meer or just enjoy the peace and quiet on a bench.
 Read more about the highlights in Central Park here.

 What used to be known for their whites-only burlesque shows in the twenties, the Apollo Theater in Harlem is now known worldwide for its jazz, soul and blues concerts.
 The Apollo Theater is starting point for many of the biggest stars in Jazz, such as Duke Ellington, Louis Armstrong and Count Basie.